 N.C.
-Republicans need three more seats in both the state Senate and House of Representatives to gain a veto-proof supermajority against action by Democratic Gov. Roy Cooper, which they could use to outlaw abortion in N.C. completely.
+Republicans need three more seats in the state House of Representatives and two more seats in the state Senate to gain a veto-proof supermajority against action by Democratic Gov. Roy Cooper, which they could use to outlaw abortion in N.C. completely.

 "Denying women necessary medical care in extreme and threatening situations, even if rare, is fundamentally wrong, and we cannot let politicians mislead people about the real world implications of this harmful law," Cooper said in a statement on Twitter on Wednesday.

 @DTHCityState | email@example.com